 “Without big data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.” -Geoffrey Moore, author and consultant

-The famous supermarket faces many difficulties initially, sweeping from maturing customer behavior and management to requirement of reducing food waste and compensating to modern rivals. ( Dive into, for additional information, the role of big data for the food industry).
+The famous supermarket faces many difficulties initially, sweeping from maturing customer behavior and management to requirement of reducing food waste and compensating to modern rivals.
+As discussing food market and services read the role of big data for the food industry.

 Most of the Tesco rebuttal falls in cutting-edge strategies, up-to-date data and its real time analytics.